MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/percentiles-aggfunction.md

 ---
 # percentile(), percentiles()

-Returns an estimate for the specified [nearest-rank percentile](#nearest-rank-percentile) of the population defined by *Expr*.
+Returns an estimate for the specified [nearest-rank percentile](#nearest-rank-percentile) of the population defined by `*Expr*`.
 The accuracy depends on the density of population in the region of the percentile.
 This function can be used only in context of aggregation inside [summarize](summarizeoperator.md)

 * `percentiles()` is like `percentile()`, but calculates a number of percentile values, which is faster than calculating each percentile individually.
 * `percentilesw()` is like `percentilew()`, but calculates a number of weighted percentile values, which is faster than calculating each percentile individually.
-* `percentilew()` and `percentilesw()` lets you calculate weighted percentiles.
+* `percentilew()` and `percentilesw()` let you calculate weighted percentiles.
 Weighted percentiles calculate the given percentiles in a "weighted" way, by treating each value as if it was repeated `weight` times, in the input.

 **Syntax**